Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 With eight solid options on this list, here is how to narrow it down based on what matters most to you:

-- Fun and high-tech: Uobei (triple lanes), Genki Sushi (express delivery), Kura Sushi (gacha game)
+- Fun and high-tech: Uobei (triple lanes), Genki × Uobei Ueno (express delivery), Kura Sushi (gacha game)

 - Traditional belt atmosphere: Sushiro, Heiroku Sushi

-- Quality-first: Nemuro Hanamaru, Midori Sushi, Daiki Suisan
+- Quality-first: Nemuro Hanamaru, Midori Sushi, Kaiten Sushi Misaki

-- Shibuya: Genki Sushi, Uobei, Midori Sushi (ShinQs), Sushiro
+- Shibuya: Midori Sushi (Mark City), Uobei, Sushiro Ekimae

 - Tokyo Station / Marunouchi: Nemuro Hanamaru

-For first-time visitors to Japan: We recommend starting with either Sushiro (for pure value) or Kura Sushi (for the entertaining gacha system).
-Both have full English-language touchscreens, so you can browse photos, read descriptions, and order without any Japanese language skills.
-If you want a step up in quality and do not mind a wait, make the trip to Nemuro Hanamaru at KITTE.
+For first-time visitors to Japan: start with Sushiro (pure value) or Kura Sushi (entertaining gacha).
+Both have full English touchscreens.
+If you want a step up in quality and don't mind a wait, make the trip to Nemuro Hanamaru at KITTE.

 Conveyor belt sushi tips for first-time visitors

-Kaiten-zushi is one of the most approachable dining experiences in Tokyo, but a few tips will help you get the most out of it:
+Kaiten-zushi is one of the most approachable dining experiences in Tokyo.
+A few tips will help you get the most out of it.

-How ordering works: Most modern kaiten-zushi restaurants in Tokyo now use touchscreen tablets at each seat.
-You browse the menu (available in English at all spots on this list), tap what you want, and it arrives either on the belt or via a high-speed lane.
-Some places still have a traditional belt with pre-made plates circling -- just grab whatever catches your eye.
+Most modern kaiten-zushi restaurants use touchscreen tablets at each seat — browse, tap, and the plate arrives via belt or high-speed lane.
+Older shops have a traditional belt with pre-made plates circling — just grab whatever catches your eye.

-How pricing works: Plates are color-coded by price.
-At budget chains, the cheapest plates (usually salmon, tuna, shrimp) start at 110-150 yen.
-Premium items like uni, ikura, or otoro might be 300-600 yen.
-Your bill is calculated at the end by counting plates or scanning your table's order history from the tablet.
+Plates are color-coded by price.
+At budget chains, the cheapest plates (salmon, tuna, shrimp) start at ¥110–150.
+Premium items like uni, ikura, or otoro might be ¥300–600.
+Your bill is calculated by counting plates or scanning your tablet's order history.

 - Stack your finished plates neatly at your table